bentomhall/nih-system/homebrewery/world/player-options.md

 *Dexterity (Sleight of Hand) Advanced Skill Trick*

 As a bonus action, you can attempt to throw sand or dust into an opponent's eyes.
 The target must make a Dexterity saving throw.
 On a failed save, they are blinded until the end of your next turn.
 This does not work on targets that don't use eyes to see.
-On a success or failure, the creature is immune to further attempts to blind them this way until the end of the encounter.
+On a success or failure, the creature is immune to further attempts to blind them this way until you next roll initiative.

 #### Resuscitation

 *Wisdom (Medicine) Advanced Skill Trick*

 As an action, you can attempt to resuscitate someone who died within the last minute.
 Make a Wisdom (Medicine) check against a DC of 15 + the number of rounds since they died.
-On a success, the creature is restored to 1 HP and any mortal wounds are closed, but gains a permanent injury.
+On a success, the creature is restored to 1 hit point and any mortal wounds are closed, but gains a permanent injury.
 Both you and the target gain one level of exhaustion.

 #### Snow Job

 *Charisma (Deception) Advanced Skill Trick*

-When you make a Charisma (Deception) check to convince someone you know something you don't or are someone you are not, you do so at advantage.
+When you make a Charisma (Deception) check to convince someone you know something you don't or are someone you are not, you do so with advantage.
 In addition, if you succeed by more than 5, the target willingly tells you the missing information.

 #### Sunder

-*Strength (Carpentry, Mason's, or Blacksmith's Tools) Advanced Skill Trick*
+*Strength (Carpenter's, Mason's, or Smith's Tools) Advanced Skill Trick*

 When you make an attack against an unattended object and hit, you ignore its Damage Threshold and deal double damage.